Dear Edward (TV series)

 Dear Edward is an American drama television series developed by Jason Katims, based on the novel of the same name by Ann Napolitano.
 It premiered on February 3, 2023 on Apple TV+.
+In April 2023, the series was canceled after one season.

+The novel was partially inspired by the crash of Afriqiyah Airways Flight 771 on May 12, 2010, which resulted in the deaths of all 103 passengers and crew except a 9-year-old boy.

 Premise

 Young Edward Adler is the lone survivor of a plane crash that takes the lives of his family.
 He and others affected by the tragedy connect with one another to cope with their respective losses and pain.